biocommons/biocommons.github.io/docs/governance.md

 ## Mission

-The goal of the biocommons project is accelerate research, promote data sharing, and improve human health by collaborating on interoperable, high-quality, bioinformatics software and data for sequence variant interpretation, and to foster a community that develops these tools.
+The goal of the biocommons community is to accelerate research, promote data sharing, and improve human health by collaborating on interoperable, high-quality, bioinformatics software and data for sequence variant interpretation, and to foster a community that develops these tools.

 ## Membership

-Members of the biocommons are individuals who 1) actively contribute to the overall project and 2) uphold our [contribution guidelines](/contributing/) (including [our code of conduct](/code-of-conduct/)).
+Members of the biocommons are individuals who 1) actively contribute to the overall community and 2) uphold our [contribution guidelines](/contributing/) (including [our code of conduct](/code-of-conduct/)).
 Contributions include activities that further the mission, such as writing documentation, providing technical assistance in forums, triaging issues, managing projects,